Sanija Ameti: Mary and Baby Jesus controversy and leaving the GLP

 In an interview later in 2024, Ameti apologized again, adding that around the time of the practice shooting and her posting the photo of the perforated poster on Instagram, which was late in the evening, she was not cognizant of the religious significance of the image on the poster because she was overworked and underslept from working the previous nights; that she did not choose that particular page for a reason, and that it could have been any random page from the catalog; that she had taken the catalog from a heap of scrap paper in the basement; that she was feeling emotionally disturbed due to sudden thoughts of her brother being shot and killed (which, according to her, happened prior to her family's emigration to Switzerland); that she was feeling alone in her psychological pain and felt the urge to post something on social media, while not being able to think clearly; that she had previously lost the sense of the boundary between her private life and digital life on social media; and that, influenced by these factors, she impulsively posted something she otherwise would not have, only realizing what she did after waking up, and that she felt ashamed.
 She also stated that the gaffe should not be understood as another of her political stunts, all of which were intended to convey some political idea, whereas the Instagram post causing the controversy was not underpinned by any political message she wanted to make.

 In 21 January 2025, facing potential expulsion, Ameti left the GLP.
+On 28 January 2026, Ameti was fined CHF3,500 over the shooting, after a court found her guilty of "violating freedom of religion and belief".
+The verdict has sparked debate over the so-called "Blasphemy Article".